Skip to main content

 Nova Scotians can withdraw consent from having your health records viewable through the YourHealthNS app.

 It’s important for Nova Scotians to understand that any time you receive a healthcare service in Nova Scotia a health record is created.
-This record can then be used by healthcare providers across the healthcare system to have a better understanding of your complete medical history and provide you care that is appropriate.
-Health records will always be part of the system but it’s up to each patient to decide if they want to access them.
-The only way to do that will be through YourHealthNS with a secure login, or requesting paper records directly from a provider which may result in a fee.
+This record can then be used by healthcare providers across the healthcare system to have a better understanding of your complete medical history and provide care that is appropriate.
+Health records will always be part of the system, but it’s up to each patient to decide if they want to access them through YourHealthNS with a secure login, or by requesting paper records directly from a provider.

 You can find the instructions to withdraw your consent here.